mikesparr/ai-demo-functions/README.md

 machine learning models with automatic retraining feedback loop.
 The results can then be viewed using the [predict API](https://github.com/mikesparr/ai-demo-predict).

+## Secrets
+These functions use environment variables and [Google Cloud Secret Manager](https://cloud.google.com/secret-manager) for configuring the functions.

 # Architecture
 ![AI demo architecture](./img_arch.png)